melindasherrill/WebHack/README.md

 3. Edgar Delgado - worked on TCP+SYN flood using web sockets in java

 ## Python SQL Injection Walkthrough
-* In the python folder, you will see a few python scripts.
+In the python folder, you will see a few python scripts.
 There are two types: database and sessions.
 The database scripts create sample databases for the website to use for exploitation.
 These run simply witn ``` python customerdatabase.py ``` .

-### First Example
+### First Example (Basic login bypass)
 The session scripts are the ones that will interface with the website and send sql injections to the website.
 SQL and MySQL are the most commonly used database languages, and sql injections are ambigious statements that can bypass/break a database's schema structure.

 For this project, you can exploit the website in two ways: 1) directly going to the webpage and typing in the injection or 2) running the python session files.
 Hackers don't have time to just type sql injections directly into websites, as they are busy hacking many websites at once.
 Instead, they will create scripts, such as the python ones seen in our project, and loop through a series of injections until one works.